sgraden/vpc/about-vpc-beta.md

 ## Features available later in the Beta release timeframe

- * Deployment in multiple zones and multiple regions
+ * Deployment in multiple zones
  * Internet access by VPN
- * Elastic Load Balancing (ELB) that's native to VPC
+ * Load Balancing (LB) that's native to VPC
  * Peering between VPC and IBM Cloud Classic Infrastructure
- * Peering between VPC and IBM Cloud Direct Link connectivity solutions
+ * Direct Link connectivity by means of peering between VPC and IBM Cloud Classic Infrastructure
- * Bare metal access by means of peering
- * Private VPC service endpints for other IBM Cloud services
+ * Bare metal access by means of peering between VPC and IBM Cloud Classic Infrastructure
  * Multi-homed, multi-vNIC Virtual Server Instances (VSIs)

 For a list of upcoming features that will be released by General Availability (GA), please refer to [this Planned Experience document](planned-experience.html)